ddevault/RedditSharp/README.md

 3. That person implements that something and submits a pull request
 4. Repeat

 If it doesn't have a feature that you want it to have, add it!
 The code isn't that scary.
-Don't get angry when I won't add a feature for you - just add it yourself.